zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 "$INSTALL_DIR/bin/bigBench" showTimes [-h]
 ```

 * zipQueryLogs: generates a zip file of all logs in the logs directory.
 It is run by the driver after each complete benchmark run.
-Subsequent runs override the old log files.
-A zip arcengine is created to save them before being overwritten.
+A zip archive is created to save them before being overwritten.
 ```
 "$INSTALL_DIR/bin/bigBench" zipQueryLogs [-h]
 ```